 Little Chef's logo was nicknamed 'Fat Charlie'.
 It was revised and shrunk roughly every 10 years.
-It had been suggested that his portly figure was putting off customers, but attempts to slim him down have proven unpopular.
+It had been suggested that his portly figure was putting off customers, but attempts to slim him down proved unpopular.
 In 2009, a permanent revision was made, replacing his neckerchief with a proper chef's jacket.

 Fat Charlie was made available in many forms of merchandise.

-In 2002, the Thame restaurant had the font on its logo changed to use a more friendly, cursive font.
+In 2002, the Thame restaurant had the typeface on its logo changed to use a more friendly, cursive font.
 The new branding wasn't rolled out until 2011, where the Wonderfully British refurbishment included a cursive font.
 The buildings were painted bright red as part of this.
 The website was updated with each styling.

-Full details: History:Little Chef
+See also: History:Little Chef

 Advertising and Merchandise